syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Refer the following screenshot for the final outcome
+Refer to the following screenshot for the final outcome:

 ![](SfDataGrid_images/GridInStackLayout.png)

-N> In case, if the orientation of the `StackLayout` is horizontal, then you have to set the HorizontalOptions instead.
-In some case, you may have to set both the “VerticalOptions” and “HorizontalOptions” of the SfDataGrid based on its parent.
+N> In case, if the orientation of the `StackLayout` is horizontal, then set the HorizontalOptions instead.
+In some cases, set both the “VerticalOptions” and “HorizontalOptions” of the SfDataGrid based on its parent.

-## Loading SfDataGrid with customized height and width
+## Loading the SfDataGrid with customized height and width

-SfDataGrid can be load with specific height and width inside different layouts using [SfDataGrid.HeightRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HeightRequest.html) and [SfDataGrid.WidthRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~WidthRequest.html) property.
+The SfDataGrid can be load with specific height and width inside different layouts using the [SfDataGrid.HeightRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~HeightRequest.html) and [SfDataGrid.WidthRequest](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~WidthRequest.html) properties.

 The following code example illustrates how this can be done: